What is a smart office? Discover the key features and benefits

 And over time, patterns in usage can help companies to work out how much space they actually need, and ensure employees are getting the best out of their office.

-Read our blog to find out why the COVID-19 pandemic has raised the stakes for occupancy monitoring in the workplace.
+Read our blog to find out why the COVID-19 pandemic has made occupancy monitoring even more important in the workplace.

 Indoor air quality monitoring is all about measuring and optimising the quality of the air we breathe indoors.
 Smart sensors installed in offices can monitor a wide range of parameters, from CO2 to PM2.5.